-- A. At the beginning of a benefit year, each individual who makes a claim for Dependents' Allowance(s), as provided for in Section 28-44-6(B) of the Employment Security Act, or Section 28-41-5(B) of the Temporary Disability Insurance Act, shall establish to the satisfaction of the Director that he/she shall have contributed to the support of each dependent. - B. While the claimant who first established a current benefit year is in receipt of benefits, including dependents' allowances, for any week or weeks of unemployment during the said benefit year, no other claimant shall be entitled to a dependents' allowance for the same dependent for any such week. - C. Any individual claiming dependents' allowance must supply the dependents' date of birth, dependent's social security number, and any other information the Director specifies to verify the claim for dependency.
+- A. At the beginning of a benefit year, each individual who makes a claim for Dependents' Allowance(s), as provided for in R.I.
+Gen. Laws §§ 28-44-6(B) or 28-41-5(B), shall establish to the satisfaction of the Director that he/she shall have contributed to the support of each dependent. - B. While the claimant who first established a current benefit year is in receipt of benefits, including dependents' allowances, for any week or weeks of unemployment during the said benefit year, no other claimant shall be entitled to a dependents' allowance for the same dependent for any such week.

+C. Any individual claiming dependents' allowance must supply the dependents' date of birth, dependent's social security number, and any other information the Director specifies to verify the claim for dependency.
+Dependents must have a birth date prior to the claim's Benefit Year Begin date.